tobbbles/steam-inviter/README.md

 - npm install

 #Running
-- nodemon x
+- nodemon -x

 #Usage
 - Visit http://localhost:3000
 - Sign in with username:password
 - Enter your Steam Auth code emailed to your accounts inbox
-- Use Dashboard
+- Use the dashboard